 These interests led to my dissertation, Aristotle’s Divided Soul.
-I provide a novel interpretation of Aristotle’s conception of ‘parts of soul’ (moria psuchēs) in his De Anima.
+I provide a novel interpretation of Aristotle’s conception of ‘parts of soul’ (moria psuchēs) in his De Anima and related biological and psychological works: how a soul could genuinely both have parts and be unified, and how Aristotle’s account emerges out of his hylomorphic metaphysics, and critiques of his philosophical predecessors.
 Interpreters have failed to explain how Aristotle can maintain two philosophically attractive and textually grounded claims: that there are multiple discrete parts of soul, and that soul is the unified and unifying form (eidos) of the living organism.
-Contrary to most interpreters, I argue that both claims are genuinely endorsed by Aristotle and, when correctly understood, compatible and crucial to the project of De Anima as a whole.
-First, psychic parts are not spatial parts, but are instead the definitionally basic capacities or powers of an organism (nutrition, perception, intellect); these basic capacities, in turn, provide the explanatory foundation for understanding all other vital capacities.
+Contrary to most interpreters, I argue that both claims are genuinely endorsed by Aristotle and, when correctly understood, crucial to the project of De Anima as a whole.
+First, psychic parts are not spatial parts, but are instead the definitionally basic capacities or powers of an organism (nutrition, perception, intellect).
+These basic capacities, in turn, provide the explanatory foundation for understanding all other vital capacities.
 Second, Aristotle formulates a sophisticated account of psychic unity, according to which psychic parts are ‘present potentially’ within the soul: the soul is no mere aggregate of parts, but is actually and essentially a whole, even while having parts.

-I also focus the influence of these ancient conceptions of mind and soul throughout the history of philosophy and their relevance for contemporary philosophy of mind and moral psychology, focusing on two central themes.
-First, I investigate the diverse ways in which philosophers and psychologists divide the soul, mind, or person, and the uses to which these divisions have been used—to distinguish rational from the irrational, the perceptual from the conceptual, the conscious from the unconscious, the divine from the mortal, or the human from the animal.
-On the other, I investigate how theoretical and scientific approaches to the soul, mind, or person (e.g., as in De Anima or contemporary cognitive science) relates to with ordinary approaches, or ‘folk psychology’, which are found more often in ethical or political contexts.
+Further, I argue for the relevance of these ancient conceptions of soul and life throughout the history of philosophy, contemporary philosophy of mind, and moral psychology.
+I consider how we divide the soul or mind, how this has been influenced by Greek thought, and the diverse uses to which these divisions have been used—e.g., to distinguish rational from irrational, conscious from unconscious, human from animal.
+Further, I investigate how theoretical and scientific approaches to the soul, mind, or person (e.g., as in De Anima or contemporary cognitive science) relate to with ordinary approaches, or ‘folk psychology’, which are found more often in ethical or political contexts.

 “Aristotle’s Unified Soul: The Figure-Soul Analogy and It’s Context” (Forthcoming in Journal of the History of Philosophy)